 Blemishes and breakouts don’t necessarily just appear on your face.
 Acne can show up anywhere on your body.
 Here’s how you can beat it.

-Bonus Tip: If you have frequent breakouts on your cheeks, be sure you are cleaning your makeup brushes on a regular basis.
-And, make sure your telephones are cleaned regularly as well.
+Bonus Tip: If you have frequent breakouts on your cheeks, be sure you’re cleaning your makeup brushes on a regular basis.
+And make sure your telephones are cleaned regularly as well.
 The transfer of bacteria can only cause problems for your skin.